Augusto11CB/English-Repository/Vocabulary/Vocabulary 5.md

 > With the nice weather, the beach towns are expecting an onslaught of tourists
 > It is unlikely that his forces could withstand an enemy onslaught for very long.
 > Scotland's onslaught on Wales in the second half of the match earned them a 4–1 victory.

+[E]the ins and outs - the detailed or complicated facts of something
+> I know how to use computers, but I don't really understand the ins and outs of how they work.